Documentation

 SageFs

-the daemon watches for changes and hot-reloads automatically.
+evaluate code, or just save a file — the daemon watches for changes and hot-reloads automatically.

 Startup Modes